 What is a Notice of Commencement?
-Who is Supposed to File one?

-Typically, the filing of a notice of commencement by the property owner or other top-of-chain party affects preliminary notice and mechanics lien requirements and deadlines for subcontractors, material suppliers, and other parties down the contracting chain.
+Typically, the filing of a notice of commencement by the property owner or other top-of-chain party affects preliminary notice and construction lien requirements and deadlines for subcontractors, material suppliers, and other parties down the contracting chain.
 This serves as protection for the owner or general contractor because it creates additional hurdles and limits the lien process timeline for potential lien claimants: if a required preliminary notice is sent late, lien rights may be reduced or even extinguished.